 Sharing a concert with Peter Ustinov who gave me silent giggles as he made crazy animal sounds from the wings while I was playing.

-Teaching piano and Spanish to a 10 year old girl in Paris to pay for my “chamber de bonne” on the 8*me etage on Avenue Velasquez in the Parc Monceau.
+Teaching piano and Spanish to a 10 year old girl in Paris to pay for my “chambre de bonne” on the eighth floor on Avenue Velasquez in the Parc Monceau.

 Dancing with Anthony Edwards who played Sebastian in “Brideshead Revisited” after he came to my UCLA Royce Hall concert.